A gorgeously rich and creamy easy hazelnut milk recipe, rich in nutrients and made in minutes with raw hazelnuts.

 Instructions

-- Place the ingredients into your blender and blend until smooth.
+- Blend.
+Place the pre-soaked hazelnuts, pitted date and water into your blender and blend until smooth.

-- Strain the nut milk through the nut milk bag or cloth into the bowl making sure to squeeze as much liquid out as possible leaving the hazelnut pulp behind.
+- Strain.
+Pick up the nut milk bag and squeeze as much liquid out of the bag as possible, leaving only the hazelnut pulp behind.

 Notes